turingschool/mod-0-curriculum/session2/index.md

 ### Wins

 - Solid understanding of data types
 - Solid understanding of Googling + filtering tips specific to programming
-- Sharing iteration diagrams in channel (keep sharing!)
+- Study habits and shortcuts

 ### Follow-Ups

-- Iteration is confusing:
-    - What collection are you starting with?
-    - What are you doing to each item in the collection?
-    - You don't need to memorize syntax of iteration at this point; you'll see more of it in the capstone and Mod 1
+- Hands on examples
 - Sessions are designed to move fast
 - More breakout room time